A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 12
+Today the author was very indulgent!
+Reading the challenge I got extremely scared and it was pretty clear that it was a NP-Hard problem.
+I started to read online about possible solutions and it seems that there is still research going around this topic, so how can I possibly even get a shot at it?
+In a desperate tentative I just counted if the blocks were not exceeding the total area of the region under test, and turned out that this simple check was sufficient for getting the second-last star /(0.0)\ Hard problem + easy input ~> easy problem :)
+I was surprised to find online then solution were people were actually able to write an actual algorithm to solve it, and plot it even!
+And just like that another year passed by, it was as always very fun to play and loosing some hour of sleep to devote to this amazing event!
+Can't wait to play next year already!
+Merry X-Mas! :D

 # Day 11
 After 2 very though days, something more manageable.
 I was quite fast to get to the first star, and then I slowed down a bit to get to the second.
 First I've tried a naive search